 #1.
 I’m not smart enough to think up these things on my

 #2.
 God’s word says He would give His children dreams

 #3.
 The vision is much about who I am and nothing

 Since then, I have been earnestly working on making Rural America Girl what it is today.
 It’s still in the beginning stages, but at least it is on the way.

 Why Rural America?

 Rural America folk understand what the meaning of hard work is, and the value of having a good neighbor.
-They have no time to hate, call people names, or grip about the weather.
+They have no time to hate, call people names, or gripe about the weather.
 They are up with the sunrise and chickens, giving of themselves unselfishly and tending to the things that matter the most.
 Instead of tolerating life, they celebrate it.